Ex-Proud Boys leader Enrique Tarrio sentenced to 22 years in prison for Jan. 6

-Enrique Tarrio, former national chairman of the right-wing Proud Boys was on Tuesday sentenced to 22 years in prison after being convicted of spearheading a plot to stop the certification of the 2020 election results, culminating in the Jan.
+Enrique Tarrio, former national chairman of the right-wing Proud Boys, was sentenced Tuesday to 22 years in prison after being convicted of spearheading a plot to stop the certification of the 2020 election results, culminating in the Jan.
 6 Capitol attack.

 His sentence is the highest handed down to anyone in connection with the riot by four years.
-U.S. District Judge Timothy Kelly, just before he handed down the sentence, indicated to the court he would not grant the full 33-year sentence sought by federal prosecutors but would grant a higher sentence than other extremist group members in the hopes it would act as a deterrent.
+Before handing down Tarrio’s sentence, U.S. District Judge Timothy Kelly said he would not grant the full 33-year sentence sought by federal prosecutors but would grant a higher sentence than other extremist members in the hopes it would act as a deterrent.

 Oath Keepers leader Stewart Rhodes was sentenced in May to 18 years in prison, and Proud Boy Ethan Nordean — one of Tarrio’s lieutenants — received the same sentence last week.

-“That day broke our previously unbroken tradition of peacefully transferring power, which is truly among the most precious things that we had as Americans,” U.S. District Judge Timothy Kelly said Tuesday when handing down the sentence.
+“That day broke our previously unbroken tradition of peacefully transferring power, which is truly among the most precious things that we had as Americans,” Kelly said Tuesday when handing down the sentence.
 “That previously unbroken tradition is broken now.
 It’s going to take time and effort to fix it.”

-Tarrio, the one-time leader of Proud Boys, was convicted of seditious conspiracy and other serious felonies in May.
+Tarrio, the onetime leader of the Proud Boys, was convicted of seditious conspiracy and other serious felonies in May.
+It is “not super debatable” that Tarrio was the “ultimate leader of that conspiracy,” Kelly said.

 Tarrio entered the courtroom Thursday with his head held high, wearing a prison-issued orange jumpsuit and glasses.
 Throughout the proceeding, he actively engaged with his attorneys, sometimes stopping their arguments to make private comments.